GigaHierz/carbon-retirement-on-celo/README.md

 ![image of the options selected](./assets/composer-selection.jpg)

 Great.
-Now let's open the project in your favorite IDE (e.g. VS Code).
+Now let's open the project in our favorite IDE (e.g. VS Code).

 First navigate into the react-app.